HHachem001/Legal_Tech/README.md

 - **PDF Processing:** Legal Draft utilizes Mozillas PDF.js library for uploading and extracting text from PDF documents and contracts.
 It is currently utilized in the Contract Toolbox.

-## Upcoming features in Legal Draft Beta v11.023C
+## New features in Legal Draft Beta v11.023C

-- Functionality will be added to document generation where users can seamlessly enhance their sentences by replacing uncertain or unknown words with the [MASK] tag, enabling the AI to intelligently fill in the blanks for a more polished and coherent expression.
+- Mask AI.
+Functionality added to document generation where users can seamlessly enhance their sentences by replacing uncertain or unknown words with the [MASK] tag, enabling the AI to intelligently fill in the blanks for a more polished and coherent expression.
 - Database search functionality
 - New Intern Task Management System
-- Better Regular Expression logic will be added to the Contract Judge tool
+- Better Regular Expression logic will added to the Contract Judge tool

-## New Features in Legal Draft Beta v11.023B
+## Features added in Legal Draft Beta v11.023B

 - Added loading indicator to the Legal Draft A.I.
 Chatbot
 - Added error messages to indicate whether the A.I. model has been loaded into the browser cache